sarobinson2011/ethernaut-brownie/README.md

         2. call makeContact()
         3. call retract()

-        Note: calling retract() on the empty codex[] array causes an underflow:  codex[] --> codex[2^256-1]
+        Note_1: calling retract() on the empty codex[] array causes an underflow:  codex[] --> codex[2^256-1]
                 which effectively gives us write access to all of the storage slots in the AlienCodex contract.

+        Note_2: the retract function breaks the "Checks, Effects, Interactions" rule

         4. calculate position 'i'  --> arguement passed to revise()
         5. call revise(i, player_address)
         6. check (call) owner